UCREL/pymusas/docs/docs/usage/how_to/tag_text.md

 # As the tagger is a spaCy component that expects tokens, pos, and lemma
-# we need to create a spaCy Doc object that will contain this information
+# We need to create a spaCy Doc object that will contain this information
 doc = Doc(Vocab(), words=tokens, tags=basic_pos_tags, lemmas=lemmas)
 output_doc = nlp(doc)